 Foods that support a healthy digestive system help clean out your bowels and reduce acid indigestion.
 You can find most of these foods in your neighborhood grocery store.
-Check with a digestive system doctor in New York City, like our doctors, if you have a digestive disorder, to be safe.
+Check with a digestive system doctor in New York City, like our doctors, to be safe if you have a digestive disorder.
 Everyone’s different, but in general, the following foods will keep your digestive system running smoothly:

 Fiber is the digestive system’s best friend.
 In addition to supplying healthy fiber, fruit contains antioxidants that can help prevent throat and stomach cancer.
 Apples, figs, and raisins are high on the list of digestion-healthy foods.

 Yogurt contains the good bacterium that replaces the bad bacteria in your stomach.
 Digestive health relies on a delicate balance of bacteria.
 In addition, yogurt contains probiotics, which aid digestion.

 Vegetables are rich in fiber.
-Many also have the important probiotics your stomach craves.
-Asparagus is particularly high in probiotics and fiber, including onions, artichokes, soybeans, and leeks.
+Many also have the essential probiotics your stomach craves.
+Asparagus is exceptionally high in probiotics and fiber, including onions, artichokes, soybeans, and leeks.

 Whole wheat bread is one of the most available and common good fiber sources, which keeps your digestive system regular.
 Choose whole-grain options whenever possible, but keep the servings slim.
 Even though whole grains are great for digestion, too much of a good thing has a detrimental effect.

 Bananas are so good for your digestive system that digestive doctors recommend fruit for both diarrhea and constipation.
 The simple carbs in bananas are easy for your stomach to break down, giving you the energy you need when you’re not feeling well.

 Brown rice may be a healthier alternative to bread for getting your daily fiber.
 It moves quickly through your digestive tract, promoting regularity.
 While it has more calories than most fruits and vegetables, it’s less fattening and more filling than bread.